 Certain types of contact lenses, such as new advanced daily disposables, may be more comfortable for people with dry eyes or gritty eyes.

-An eye doctor can recommend the best contact lens options for individuals with dry eyes or gritty eyes and provide guidance on proper care, trial contact lenses and maintenance education.
+Our expert eye doctor at Kahala Eye Clinic can recommend the best contact lens options for individuals with dry eyes or gritty eyes and provide guidance on proper care, trial contact lenses and maintenance education.

-In some cases, an eye doctor may recommend alternative vision correction options, such as glasses, scleral lenses, PROKERA lens, punctal plugs, medications drops or laser treatment for individuals with severe dry eyes or gritty eyes.
+In some cases, our eye doctor may recommend alternative vision correction options, such as glasses, scleral lenses, PROKERA lens, punctal plugs, medications drops or other advanced treatments for individuals with severe dry eyes or gritty eyes.